ersahinco/mlops-template/README.md

 ### Installation

 1. Clone or download the project folder from the repository.
-2. Navigate to the project directory using the terminal: `cd mlops-template`
+2. Navigate to the project folder: `cd mlops-template`
 3. Launch the services with Docker Compose: `docker-compose up -d`

 ### Running the Application